ZachariahTheMagnificent/first-cmake/readme.md

 Unlike Visual Studio, CMake is more universal as it could work with multiple compilers and editors from Windows to even Linux.
 Plus, a lot of libraries use it meaning that if your project uses CMake, it can more easily intergrate those libraries.

 CMake works with CMake projects defined by a CMakeLists.txt.
-These projects contain "targets" that can then be "linked" together to build a library, an application or even multiple of them at once!
+These projects contain "targets" that can then be "linked" together to build a library, an application or an "interface library"(a target that builds no library, no application and is just a raw collection of settings to use).
 There are various commands you can put in a CMakeLists.txt but the ones in this project contain all the commands you need for most projects.

 Let's start with the main CMakeLists.txt in the main directory.